ChrisJohnsen/ISBN-Export-Tool/README.md

 1. Commit all the desired changes and stash any incomplete changes to tracked files.

-    The commited changes to `packages/utils/src/version.ts` should include a new (previously untagged) version number.
+    The committed changes to `packages/utils/src/version.ts` should include a new (previously untagged) version number.

 2. Create an annotated (or annotated and signed) tag for the new release.